greltel/abap-test-kit/README.md

 cl_abap_unit_assert=>assert_true( act = is_cancelled msg = `A cancelled order must be reported as cancelled` ).
 ```

-**What you gain:** one sentence instead of a configuration plus a call that is not really a
+The configuration is one statement, and the second line of the classic version -
-call.
-The argument the answer depends on is named, so the test says *why* this order comes back.
+a call that only records its arguments - is gone.

-### 2. Raise an exception
+## Raise an exception

 ```abap
 " Before